Capital punishment in Singapore: Internal Security Act

 The preamble of the Internal Security Act states that it is an Act to "provide for the internal security of Singapore, preventive detention, the prevention of subversion, the suppression of organised violence against persons and property in specified areas of Singapore, and for matters incidental thereto".
 The President has the power to designate certain security areas.
 Any person caught in the possession or with someone in possession of firearms, ammunition or explosives in a security area can be punished by death.

 Kidnapping Act

 The terms of the Kidnapping Act designate abduction, wrongful restraint or wrongful confinement for ransom as capital offences.
-The punishment is this case is death by hanging or imprisonment for life and, if the offender is not sentenced to death, he is also liable to caning.
+The punishment in this case is death by hanging or imprisonment for life and, if the offender is not sentenced to death, he is also liable to caning.

 Death row conditions

 A 1978 newspaper article described the death row section of the original Changi Prison as consisting of 24 cells arranged in a horse shoe shaped block around an open air grassy exercise yard.
 The exercise area itself was enclosed in steel bars and had a wire mesh roof to prevent escape by helicopter.
 Amnesty International reports that death row inmates are housed in cells of roughly three square metres (32 square feet).
 Walls make up three sides, while the fourth is made up of vertical bars.
 They are equipped with a toilet, a sleeping mat, and a bucket for washing.
 Exercise is permitted twice a day for half an hour at a time.
 Four days before the execution, the condemned is allowed to watch television or listen to the radio.

 Special meals of their choice are also cooked, if within the prison budget.
 In 1994, inmates had a budget of S$22 for their last meal.
 One documented last meal of an inmate was the last meal order of Tangaraju Suppiah, who asked for chicken rice, ice cream soda, nasi biryani and Milo-flavoured sweets before his hanging, while another was John Martin Scripps, who ordered a pizza and a cup of hot chocolate before his execution.

 Visiting rights are increased from one 20-minute visit per week to a maximum of four hours each day, though no physical contact is allowed with any visitors.
 In addition, two days before an execution, an inmate is allowed to have a photo shoot and be given their own clothes to pose during a photoshoot; the photo will be given to their families as remembrance.